 BARC was a friendly organization of teachers, scholars, and other interested parties who meet regularly to discuss Romantic Literature and its legacies.
 BARC was organized by a team of local Romanticists:

 Charles Rzepka, Boston University

 Jonathan Mulrooney, The College of the Holy Cross

 For more information about the history of this group, please email firstname.lastname@example.org.

-The Boston Area Romanticist Colloquium is supported by the Boston University Center for the Humanities, Studies in Romanticism, the Boston University Department of English, the College of the Holy Cross, and Boston College.
+The Boston Area Romanticist Colloquium was supported by the Boston University Center for the Humanities, Studies in Romanticism, the Boston University Department of English, the College of the Holy Cross, and Boston College.